karttur/geoimagine/_posts/2018/2018-10-23-blog-GRACE.markdown

 ## Average solutions

 As note above, the recommendation is to use the average of the three solutions for the monthly equivalent water depth (CSR, GFZ and JPL).
 The process <span class='package'>average3ancillarytimeseries</span> will do this for you.
+You must have imported and filled all three solutions, and then tracked the compositions.

 ```
 <?xml version='1.0' encoding='utf-8'?>